amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 In addition, any store you define in the umbrella `storage.dynamodb.stores.*` namespace that starts with `ulog_` will be used for user-defined transaction logs.

+You can configure the initial read and write capacity, rate limits, scan limits and data model for each KCV graph store.
+You can always scale up and down the read and write capacity of your tables in the DynamoDB console.
+If you have a write once, read many workload, or you are running a bulk data load, it is useful to adjust the capacity of edgestore and graphindex tables as necessary in the DynamoDB console, and decreasing the allocated capacity and rate limiters afterwards.

 For details about these Key-Column-Value stores, please see [Store Mapping](https://github.com/elffersj/delftswa-aurelius-titan/blob/master/SA-doc/Mapping.md)